 The negotiation process remained stalled despite ongoing efforts of AU, UN, and individual member states (especially Germany) and the signing of the DDPD by several breakaway rebel factions.
 In late 2014 and early 2015, the largely uncoordinated international negotiation efforts achieved only limited rapprochement between the SRF opposition and the Sudanese National Dialogue Committee, and AU-mediated talks broke down in November 2014.
 President Bashir’s National Dialogue and Constitutional Progress initiative, which began work in January 2014, produced hundreds of recommendations for political and constitutional reform by 2016, but the vast majority were not implemented.
 Despite a major opposition boycott, general elections took place in April 2015, and President Bashir was reelected.

-The Special Report of the Secretary General and the Chairperson for UNAMID noted in 2016 that the government began fresh military operations against SLA/AW positions in Jebel Marra after accusing the rebel movement of looting and attacking civilians.
-The government expanded its ground fighting and aerial bombardment, targeting other rebel groups (JEM and SLA/MM).
-By the end of 2016, both groups were pushed outside of the territory of Darfur, and started increasingly basing their attacks on Sudanese government forces from bases in South Sudan (for JEM) and in Libya (for SLA/MM).
-As a result, there was very little progress on the engagement of key rebel groups which remained outside of the DDPD during the year, and the agreement remained unrecognized by them.
+The Special Report of the Secretary-General and the Chairperson for UNAMID noted in 2016 that the government began fresh military operations against SLA-AW positions in Jebel Marra after accusing the rebel movement of looting and attacking civilians.
+The government expanded its ground fighting and aerial bombardment, targeting other rebel groups (JEM and SLA-MM).
+By the end of 2016, both groups were pushed outside of the territory of Darfur and started increasingly basing their attacks on Sudanese government forces from bases in South Sudan (for JEM) and in Libya (for SLA-MM).
+As a result, there was very little progress on the engagement of key rebel groups which remained outside of the DDPD in 2016, and the agreement remained unrecognized by them.

 An even more significant change in conflict dynamics came with the overthrow of the Bashir government in April 2019.
 Public protests against the government, stimulated in part by deteriorating economic conditions, erupted across the country in December 2018.
 While he attempted to stay in power using traditional authoritarian means (declaring a state of emergency in February 2019), Bashir was ousted by a military coup in April 2019.
 Street protests continued, calling for civilian involvement in a transitional government to replace the Transitional Military Council (TMC).
 Following extensive negotiations between the TMC and civil society groups, a constitutional document was signed on 17 August 2019 establishing a new civilian-led transitional government and transitional institutions to be headed first by a military figure (for the initial 21 months), followed by a civilian leader (for the succeeding 18 months).
 The new transitional government had some success in resolving the longstanding Darfur conflict, as exemplified by the signing of a framework agreement on 28 December 2019 with the main rebel groups previously operating in Darfur outlining issues to be negotiated.
 The agreement was facilitated by peace talks in Juba, convened by South Sudanese President Kiir in the final months of 2019.